karthikeya-io/interview-prep-notes/php/php-oops.md

 ### PHP Access Modifiers
 Access modifiers define the visibility of properties and methods.
 They are `public`, `protected`, and `private`.
+- public accessible by any where
+- protected same class and child classes
+- same class
 **Example:**
 ```php
 <?php